marzer/tomlplusplus/README.md

 or submitting pull requests.
 If you wish to submit a PR, please be aware that:
 - The single-header file `toml.hpp` is generated by a script; make your changes in the files in `include`, **not** in `toml.hpp`.
-- Your changes should compile warning-free on at least gcc 8.3.0, clang 8.0, and MSVC 19.2X (Visual Studio 2019).
+- Your changes should compile warning-free on at least one of gcc 8.3.0, clang 8.0, and MSVC 19.2X (Visual Studio 2019).
+All three is a bonus.
 - You should regenerate the single-header file as part of your PR (a CI check will fail if you don't).

 ### Regenerating toml.hpp